RadoStef/RadoStef/README.md

 - 💻 I’m currently learning JavaScript and React.
 On my Git profile you can browse between a few websites that Ive made from scratch, with html and css.
 Also, soon Im planning to share some projects created by me using React.
 - 🌊 I live by the sea, and currently I work on an informational website about the city I live.
 Check pomorie-info repo for more info.
 - 📫 Want to contact me...
 Check my https://www.linkedin.com/in/radoslav-stefanov-23344b82/
+- For many more, please brows my public repos.
+Iam trying to have a good readme on everything i make. 🙂
 <p>👁👁 HTML and CSS (LESS) projects... check the following repos:</p>
  <ul>
   <li>https://github.com/RadoStef/eva-pomorie</li>